thingsboard/thingsboard.github.io/docs/user-guide/install/pe/docker-windows.md

 After executing this command you can open `http://{your-host-ip}:8080` in you browser (for ex. `http://localhost:8080`).
 You should see ThingsBoard login page.

 {% capture tb_web_report_localhost_info %}
-**Note that web-reports will generate only if you access Thingsboard via external IP address or domain name.**
+**Note that web-reports will generate only if you access ThingsBoard via external IP address or domain name.**

-**Web-report will not generate if you access Thingsboard by** `http://localhost:8080`
+**Web-report will not generate if you access ThingsBoard by** `http://localhost:8080`
 {% endcapture %}
 {% include templates/info-banner.md content=tb_web_report_localhost_info %}